 Ensuring a clear and efficient communication

-According to Cisco’s 2018-2023 Annual Internet Report, 93% of the workloads will be in the cloud by 2020.
+As mentioned on Cisco’s 2018-2023 Annual Internet Report, according to the Uptime Institute, half of all workloads will be run outside the enterprise data center by 2021.
 So, security is essential for avoiding risks such as DDoS attacks, cloud malware injections, cloud-API attacks or service hijackings.
 The security measures to implement will depend on different factors, like the chosen cloud solution or industry regulatory requirements.

-If you are looking forward to migrating your infrastructure to the cloud, don’t hesitate to contact our cloud experts for advice.
-We can help you planning your migration to the cloud.
+If you are looking forward to migrating your infrastructure to the cloud, do not hesitate to contact our cloud experts for advice.
+We can help you plan your migration to the cloud.